-The following optional accessories/consumables are available for purchase if required.
-This list of optional accessories/consumables is current as of: 2013.6.
+The following optional accessories and consumables are available for purchase if required.
+This list of optional accessories and consumables is current as of: 2014.7.
 Details of accessories are subject to change without notice.

-Varies depending on country of purchase.
+Availability may vary depending on the country of purchase.